fedotov-alexander/retroductive-analysis/README.md

 # Retroductive Analysis
-Retroductive analysis of longitudinal data is based on a simple idea: if we have a set of chains of events associated with the same entity or object with a variable lifespan we can choose the most enduring survivalists first and use them as the top branches of the 'tree of life' comprised of the 'life stories' of a population of these entities.
-Then we can step by step descend to the levels of the previous 'forks' and analyze what happened to the survivalists who didn't make it to the main trunk, how did their 'life' end on each of the branches.
+Retroductive analysis of longitudinal data is based on a simple idea: if we have a set of chains of events associated with the same entity or object of a certain type with a variable lifespan we can choose the most enduring survivalists first and use them as the top 'leaves' of the 'tree of life' comprised of the 'life stories' of a population of these entities.
+Then we can step by step descend to the levels of previous 'forks' and analyze what happened to the survivalists who didn't make it to the main trunk, how did their 'life' end on each of the branches.